-Virginia Heritage is a consolidated database which provides information about the vast array of manuscripts and archival materials housed in historical societies, libraries, museums, colleges and universities across the state.
-The continuous addition of new and updated finding aids makes this a great tool for discovering primary source materials documenting the history, culture, and people of Virginia.
+Virginia Heritage is a consolidated database which provides information about the vast array of manuscripts and archival materials housed in historical societies, libraries, museums, colleges and universities across Virginia and West Virginia.
+The continuous addition of new and updated finding aids makes this a great tool for discovering primary source materials documenting the history, culture, and people of these two states.

 The short answer?
 Anyone!
 Virginia Heritage is designed for easy access to finding aids that will help anyone quickly and easily locate materials helpful to their research.
 It is meant for researchers, genealogists, teachers, students, and history enthusiasts worldwide.

 Finding aids (also called guides or descriptive inventories) are the key to locating primary source materials.
 The finding aid provides a comprehensive overview of a collection, explaining its organization, outlining its origin, contents, dates, and listing the location of materials.
 It also informs the researcher about how to access a collection and how it can be used.

-Virginia Heritage provides a centralized means of searching archival resources held by institutions located around the Commonwealth.
+Virginia Heritage provides a centralized means of searching archival resources held by member institutions.
 The search box, located on the Home page, allows searching by keyword or phrase across all of the finding aids in the database.
 The search results can be further limited using the facets on the side.
-More detailed search options are available in the Advanced Search, allowing targeted searching by title, identifier, collection number, or the repository name.
+More detailed search options are available in the Advanced Search, allowing targeted searching by title, identifier, collection number, or repository name.

 Please note that the search box on the vaheritage.org page takes the user to the union database (http://ead.lib.virginia.edu/vivaxtf/search)

 Finding aids describe the materials held by the institution that created the finding aid.
 Some finding aids include links to digitized materials or born-digital content, but in most cases, you will need to visit that institution to view the materials.